 The Mikvah is situated in the heart of Nature where living waters from three warm water springs flow into Wildcat Gulch.
 The continual flow of artesian water into the pool fulfills the Jewish requirements of “mayeem hayem,” an obligation that the Mikvah receives “living water.”
 Surrounded by overhanging gardens, the pool is visited hourly by dragonflies, butterflies, and small fish, thereby reinforcing the commitment that the Mikvah is a living sanctuary.
 Rock terraces have been carved into the hillsides, replete with garden beds planted with medicinal herbs whose intertwining roots secure the valuable topsoil and stabilize the fragile slopes.

-From the beginning of time, the Mikvah has occupies a central position in Jewish lore, history, and society.
-Rabbi David Zaslow tells us that, of the five quintessential foundation pieces required to build Jewish community, the Mikvah if first and foremost.
+From the beginning of time, the Mikvah has occupied a central position in Jewish lore, history, and society.
+Rabbi David Zaslow tells us that of the five quintessential foundation pieces required to build Jewish community the Mikvah is first and foremost.
 It is well known that a synagogue – or a house of prayer and worship – is elemental.
 Of equal importance is a schuel, Yiddish for school or educational center.
-But even before a synagogue or school can be erected, members of an emerging Jewish community are commanded to construct a Mikvah in order to purify its members, including the builders of the temple and schuel.
+But even before a synagogue or schuel can be erected, members of an emerging Jewish community are commanded to construct a Mikvah in order to purify its members, including the builders of the temple and schuel.

 Traditionally, Mikvah is visited on a monthly basis by women after their menses in order to sanctify their bodies and souls.
 But in modern times we must acknowledge that the bodies and souls of men require cleansing as much as – or more than – women.
 For this reason, WellSprings makes its Mikvah available to women and men, alike, for the purpose of ritualistic purification.